-- Just do what society expects?

-- Be docile servants; leave policy to 'others'

-- Avoid public engagement and politics?

-• Or recognize

-- Understanding brings responsibility - Climate change is existential issue for humanity, the future of the Earth and its ecosystems - Business as usual is driving disaster - Your skills essential to create livable future
+- Just do what society expects? - Be docile servants; leave policy to 'others' - Avoid public engagement and politics? - Let politicians/media fabricate fictitious science? - Or recognize - Climate change is existential issue for humanity, the future of the Earth and its ecosystems - Understanding brings responsibility - Your skills essential to create livable future - Support yourself by going deeper...so that your patterns of thought shift